 Immediately upon suspecting credit card fraud, you should call your credit card company and close the account.
 Go through your statements with a fine-toothed comb to find the first unauthorized purchase and continue on through the most recent activity.
 It can be easy in some cases to prove which ones are unauthorized due to the location in which the card has been used.
 Online purchases may be a little more difficult to track down, but thanks to the ISP address on all computer internet connections, you may even be able to nail down the exact location of the thief.

 All major credit card companies have a division dedicated strictly to fraud.
 Working closely with a representative will help to erase the unauthorized charges.
-It may not be a bad idea to utilize the company's to ensure this doesn't happen to you again.
+It may not be a bad idea to utilize the company's credit monitoring system to ensure this doesn't happen to you again.
 Most institutions have a program that alerts you whenever larger purchases are made or even many smaller ones in odd locations.

 How Much Damage Are You Liable For?